fireclouu/gameboy_emulator/README.md

 ### Building
 Clone this repository and build using CMake.
 Use output binary as ```gbemu_v2 -i {path/to/file}```

+If no parameters declared, it will automatically runs test.
+Please create `testrom` folder and place blarggs test.
+It only supports individual test for now.

 Sample output:

 <img src="https://github.com/fireclouu/gbemu_v2/raw/7fc68e3c9c3d85031ae942650d81591d739847ce/blob/image_tests.png">